 Tips for Texas wholesalers

-- Attend local REI meetups to build your buyer list and learn market-specific nuances
+- Attend local REI meetups to build your buyer list and learn market-specific nuances.

-- Use multiple lead generation channels to maintain consistent deal flow
+- Use multiple lead generation channels to maintain consistent deal flow.

-- Study closing costs specific to Texas so your deal analysis is accurate
+- Study closing costs specific to Texas so your deal analysis is accurate.

 Related guides